KhashayarRahimi/Reinforcement-Learning-Algorithms-From-Scratch/README.md

 # Reinforcement-Learning-Algorithms-From-Scratch
+Description:
-Welcome to my RL Algorithms repository!
-Here, I present handcrafted implementations of Reinforcement Learning methods from scratch, avoiding any external RL libraries.
-Unravel the core concepts and inner workings while exploring various algorithms.
-Let's delve into the world of RL, understanding every line of code.
+Welcome to the Reinforcement Learning Algorithms from Scratch repository!
+This project showcases a collection of essential Reinforcement Learning (RL) algorithms implemented entirely from scratch, without relying on any external RL libraries.
+Here, we delve into the fascinating world of RL, enabling you to gain a deeper understanding of the underlying concepts and mechanisms that power intelligent decision-making systems.

+Motivation:
+The primary motivation behind this project is to demystify the inner workings of popular RL algorithms.
+While various RL libraries offer robust implementations, their complexity might obscure the fundamental principles for newcomers and enthusiasts alike.
+By crafting these algorithms from scratch, we aim to provide a transparent and educative journey that enables learners to grasp RL concepts more comprehensively.